 Exposure to chlorine during showering can have multiple negative impacts on human health, such as:

 Instead, much of the chlorine that enters your body during showering is a result of inhaling chlorine that has vaporized into chlorine gas during hot showers.
 Humans also inhale other chlorine-related volatile water contaminants during showering, such as chloroform and trihalomethanes.

-Some shower filters also claim to remove chloramines from bathing water, which are sometimes used instead of chlorine in the disinfection process.
+Some shower filters also claim to remove chloramines from shower water.
+Chloramines are sometimes used instead of chlorine in the disinfection process.
 However, there are no significant studies or evidence that show that shower filters are capable of removing chloramines.

-In addition, shower filters are not able to remove water hardness in the way that traditional whole-home water softeners do.
+Additionally, shower filters are not able to remove water hardness in the way that traditional whole-home water softeners do.
 If you have a water hardness issue, you’re best served by purchasing a whole home water softener to avoid issues with plumbing and fixtures.
 If you’re a renter, you should discuss this with your landlord.